kiliansinger/logic/README.md

 # LOGIC - small c compiler with virtual machine

 This is a proof of concept of a small c compiler with virtual machine.
-It can handly c99 standard except for structs and unions.
+It can handle c99 standard except for structs and unions.
 It was written as an educational project to understand compiler design and to understand the design of the c programming language.

 ```
 //Roadmap: